mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 where the `login_id` is the `user_id` as defined on the login system, rather than SnowPlow's own `user_id`.
 This can be accomplished using the following Javascript to execute the event tracker.
 (Full documentation on the SnowPlow evene tracker can be found [here] [event-tracking]).

-These fields then become available in SnowPlow in the `ev_action` and `ev_value` fields.
+These fields then become available in SnowPlow in the `ev_action` and `ev_label` fields.
 So, to create a map of SnowPlow `user_id`s to the `login_id`s employed in your login, you can run the following query:

 {% highlight mysql %}
 /* HiveQL / MySQL */